 “The people who try to hold an optimistic view of this world become pessimists; the people who hold a pretty stern view of it become optimistic.”

 I like to say that perspective changes everything.
 Because human beings are finite, our perspective is limited.
-Change it, and the world looks different from the new angle.
+Change your perspective, and the world looks different from the new angle.

 Lewis had a perspective of this world that allowed him to see it as beautiful, for what it is worth.
-Perhaps, he was colored by his experience as a late teenager fighting in World War I. He knew the worst the world had to offer.
+Perhaps, he was colored by his experience as a young man, not even out of his teens, fighting in World War I. He knew the worst the world had to offer.

 When he became a believer in the death and resurrection of Jesus Christ, he found the “silver lining”.
 He found hope and light in the darkness of the world.